16 winter weather tips for on and off-duty cops

 1. When “No Travel Is Advised,” you still have to get to and from work.
 Do you have a good pair of winter tires installed on your car if snow is a probability where you work?
 If not, you better do that soon.

-3. Make sure you chain up if tire chains are allowed.
+3. Make sure to chain up if tire chains are allowed.
 Do you have a set?

 4. Have you had your car serviced to make sure it is ready for winter?
 How about your home furnace?
 Worrying about your family in a cold house can be a distraction while you work.
 An annual service check is cheaper than an emergency maintenance call.